A Classification Model Utilizing Facial Landmark Tracking to Determine Sentence Types for American Sign Language Recognition: INTRODUCTION

-Other ASL interpreting models based on facial expressions suggest there is potential in improving real time ASL interpreting integrating facial expressions , but the work in this field is limited due to the difficult task of tracking the dynamics of the subject’s constantly changing facial expressions and the potential loss of information from obstruction of the signer’s hands.
+Other ASL interpreting models based on facial expressions suggest there is potential in improving real time ASL interpreting integrating facial expressions, but the work in this field is limited due to the difficult task of tracking the dynamics of the subject’s constantly changing facial expressions and the potential loss of information from obstruction of the signer’s hands.
 Volger et al. addresses this problem by developing a 3D deformable model tracking system for the purpose of tracking faces of signers while they are signing in a video \cite{vogler_facial_2008}.
+However, this model requires time-consuming preprocessing of data before a model can be created.
 Another approach is to determine points on the subjects’ face and classify types of ASL signs based on that.
 Nguyen et al. developed a complex algorithm where 21 facial points of a subject’s face was determined and tracked by probabilistic principal component analysis and the results of the tracking were classified using a system based on Hidden Markov Models and another one based on a support vector machine \cite{nguyen_facial_2012}.
 While this model performs well, it is computationally expensive and time consuming to train and run due to its complex calculations.

-Our work uses the Random Forest model to simplify the computation.
-Munasinghe, et al. also previously used a random forest model trained on facial landmark-based feature vectors data classified four facial emotions\cite{munasinghe_facial_2018}.
-This model used the dlib library to determine the facial landmarks and calculated normalized distances between points to account for factors that can affect distances between the points such as differing face sizes among subjects.
+Our work uses the Random Forest model to simplify the computation, such that this classification can be performed on resource-constrained embedded systems or mobile devices.
+Munasinghe et al. \cite{munasinghe_facial_2018} also previously used a random forest model trained on facial landmark-based feature vectors data classified four facial emotions on normalized distances between points to account for factors that affect distances between the points, such as differing face sizes among subjects.

 In this paper, we propose a new approach to classify ASL sentences by transforming the facial landmarks using a relative angle-based approach.
-This new approach classifies signs as Assertions (AS) or Statements (ST) \cite{baker-shenk_american_1980} while offering a more simplistic and less computational expensive method without sacrificing performance.
+This new approach classifies signs as Assertions (AS) or Statements (ST) \cite{baker-shenk_american_1980} while offering a simpler and computationally lean approach without sacrificing performance.